Cooking with Mamma C

 Buy Now

-Instant Pot Braciole with sauce tastes like it's been cooking all day!
-I've included stovetop directions for these Italian beef rolls too.
-Note, you will need 18 wooden toothpicks (without color) or kitchen twine for this recipe.
+You'll love these tasty Italian beef rolls cooked in a delicious tomato sauce!
+Note, you'll need 18 wooden toothpicks (without color) or kitchen twine for this recipe.

 Print Pin Rate Save Go to Collections